Deep Feature Fusion for Mitosis Counting: Materials Methods

 \subsubsection{Bilinear Pooling}

 Compact bilinear pooling is used in part 9 of Figure \ref{mfrcnn} to fuse the co-occurence of features from both streams while maintaining the spatial location information \cite{gao}.
-The RoI are combined using a two stream of CNN, and the output is equal to $ f_{RGB}^{T}$ $f_{seg}$, where $f_{RGB}$ is the RoI of the RGB stream and $f_{seg}$ is the RoI of the segmentation stream \cite{kong}.
+Second order statistics (similar to the covariance matrix) are captured by computing the outer product of each spatial coordinate of the feature map obtained from the last layer of CNN for each stream.
+The output is equal to $ f_{RGB}^{T}$ $f_{seg}$, where $f_{RGB}$ is the RoI of the RGB stream and $f_{seg}$ is the RoI of the segmentation stream, and then sum-pooling is used over the feature map \cite{kong}.
+Finally, signed square root and $L_2$ normalization is applied before using a fully connected layer \cite{2}.